 The introduction of the CAA also coincided with the establishment of the Safe Communities Opportunity and Resource Centre, or SORCe, a multi-partner initiative and key downtown access point for services and referrals. that is led by the Calgary Police Service.

 To tie it all together, we developed the first System Planning Framework in collaboration with community partners.
 The Framework brings the HMIS, system and program-level performance management, service planning, and quality assurance together to achieve an impact that can be felt at the community level in Calgary.

 The scope of this work cannot be understated: It took significant goodwill and commitment from agencies and government to undertake this work.

 From the beginning, the strong voice of people experiencing homelessness has been a factor in every decision made by Calgary Homeless Foundation.
 In 2012, we made it official and created the Client Action Committee (CAC).

 The CAC consists of members with lived experience of homelessness.
 They consult with the sector and provide information that has been instrumental to our success.
 The CAC has also spearheaded several key initiatives, such as the Homeless Charter of Rights and the coordination of the first Canadian polling station in a shelter at the Calgary Drop In & Rehab Centre.

-In 2012, Calgary Homeless Foundation also joined community leaders and eight other local non-profits to launch the RESOLVE campaign.
+In 2012, we joined community leaders and eight other local non-profits to launch the Calgary Collaborative Capital Campaign.
 The campaign was a strategic effort to drive investment in the construction of additional permanent supportive housing in our city, building on existing government investment dollars and the efforts of the larger community.